chtoucas/Narvalo.NET/Issues.md

   we should not try to publish a version already available on NuGet, check the dependencies tree.
 - Enhancement: Add Git commit hash to assembly configuration or info?
+- Enhancement: Use Git tags.
 - Enhancement: Create symbol packages (or use GitLink?).
-- Review: %comspec% /k (@pause).
+- Enhancement: %comspec% /k (@pause).
+- Improvement: Complete Narvalo.Build with Gendarme and Versioning tasks.

 Code Quality:
 - Enhancement: Static analysis with Gendarme.
 - Improvement: Fix all FIXME, FIXME_PCL, TODO, REVIEW, XXX.

-Miscs:
 - Improvement: Remove linked files (IEquatable & co).
-- Improvement: Move Narvalo.Benchmarking to the solution Miscs.
-- Enhancement: Use Git tags.

 ### Code Review.